President (2017 - 2018)

 For over twenty years Alison has pursued a career in training, development, and management consultancy in Britain, Ireland and Europe, helping to implement organisational, procedural, and service-level changes in both corporate entities and in the NHS and Irish health services.

-While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges.
-The success of this work was founded on a commitment to excellence, openness, and psychological coaching which she continues in her private practice.
+While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges and, in 2012, was elected to serve as the media and communications spokesperson for the Northern Ireland Branch of The Society.

 Chair Education and Public Engagement Board (2017-2020)